 However, if you've always gone for the Plus-size iPhone because you feel it is the true flagship, then that's about to change.
 The iPhone X, while it has the same processor as the 8 Plus, is the more powerful device on account of its features.
 With a more dominant OLED screen and elongated aspect ratio it fits better in the hand, plus Face ID facial recognition and enhanced cameras add yet more strings to its bow.

-You shouldn't write-off the iPhone 8 Plus as it's still a great phone - it's just unlikely to be the greatest phone in Apple's ecosystem.
-We'll have an iPhone X review on the site around November, to see how it fares.
+You shouldn't write-off the iPhone 8 Plus as it's still a great phone - it's just not the greatest phone in Apple's ecosystem.

 As a successor to the iPhone 7 Plus, the iPhone 8 Plus is a logical step-up that delivers a faster experience in a new and somewhat improved shell.
 Wireless charging, improved cameras and the True Tone screen for HDR Netflix content are all positive new features.

 None of which, however, are necessarily drop-everything-and-upgrade features.
 Despite its 8 Plus name, ultimately this iPhone could be seen as a "7S Plus".
-And with the impending iPhone X on the horizon, we're half surprised that wasn't the applied naming convention.
+And with the iPhone X launched, we're half surprised that wasn't the applied naming convention.

 And that's the rub: we can't mention the 8 Plus without mentioning the lure of the iPhone X. Many people seem unaware the 8 Plus exists, often referring to "the new iPhone" from Apple's keynote.
 That's the true next-level device, which changes this year's iPhone proposition.